ironicbadger/openshift-4.3-install-guide/blog-post.md

 etcd-0.ocp4.ktz.lan.
 ```

-OpenShift 4 expects `api.$CLUSTERDOMAIN` and `api-int.$CLUSTERDOMAIN` to be configured, they can both be set to the same IP address – which will be the IP of the Load Balancer.
+OpenShift 4 expects `api.$CLUSTERID` and `api-int.$CLUSTERID` to be configured, they can both be set to the same IP address – which will be the IP of the Load Balancer.

 ```
 $ dig api.ocp4.ktz.lan +short